arindam-bala/missingskill-learning/aboutJavaScript.md

         * symbol
         * undefined

     * **Composite Types**: Composite types are also primitive types but into some larger structure.
-In JavaScript object is the main composite data type, from all other composite types are evolved.
+In JavaScript object is the main composite data type and from **Object** all other composite types are evolved.

     **It is also called Copy By Reference**